Simulation by Rounds of Letter-to-Letter Transducers: Deciding Fixed Round Simulation

-Set $\fL=(ab+cd)^*$.
 Intuitively, our reduction encodes $\{0,1\}$ over $\{a,b,c,d\}$ by identifying $0$ with $ab$ and with $ba$, and $1$ with $cd$ and with $dc$.
-Then, $\cT_1$ (\cref{fig:PSPACE_reduction_T1}) keeps outputting $\top$ for all inputs in $\fL$, thus mimicking a universal language in $\{0,1\}^*$.
-We then construct $\cT_2$ so that every nondeterministic transition of $\cN$ on e.g., $0$ is replaced by two deterministic branches on $ab$ and on $ba$ (see~\cref{fig:PSPACE_reduction_T2}).
+Then, $\cT_1$ keeps outputting $\top$ for all inputs in $\fL$, thus mimicking a universal language in $\{0,1\}^*$ (see~\cref{fig:PSPACE_reduction_T1}), whereas $\cT_2$ is obtained by replacing every nondeterministic transition of $\cN$ on e.g. 0 by two deterministic branches, on e.g. $ab$ and $ba$ (see~\cref{fig:PSPACE_reduction_T2}).
 Hence, when we are allowed to permute $ab$ and $ba$ by round equivalence, we capture the nondeterminism of $\cN$.
-The outputs in $\cT_2$ are all $\top$, except a sink state $q_\bot$ labelled $\bot$, which is reached upon any undefined transition (including transitions from states of $\cN$ that do not have an outgoing $0$ or $1$ transition).